Table of Contents

 When Christ was here on earth, He taught His disciples how to pray.
-This prayer is recorded in Matthew 6:9-13. “‘Our Father in heaven, hallowed be your name, your kingdom come your will be done, on earth as it is in heaven.
+This prayer is recorded in Matthew 6:9-13.
+He said, in this manner you shall pray: “‘Our Father in heaven, hallowed be your name, your kingdom come your will be done, on earth as it is in heaven.
 Give us today our daily bread.
 And forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from the evil one.
 For Yours is the kingdom and the power and the glory forever.
 Amen.”

-Christ asks us to present our daily needs before God, and to cast all our care upon Him.
+Christ asks us to present our daily needs before the Father, and to cast all our care upon Him.
 And He gave us the assurance that our petitions will be heard.

 There are certain conditions upon which we may expect that God will hear and answer our prayers:

-First- We should feel our need of help from Him.
+We should feel our need to Him.
 He has promised, “I will pour water upon him that is thirsty, and floods upon the dry ground” (Isaiah 44:3).
 The Lord says, “Ask, and it shall be given you.”
 And “He that spared not His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?”
 (Matthew 7:7; Romans 8:32).

 Keep your wants, your fears and your joys before God.
 He who numbers the hairs of your head is not careless to the needs of His faithful.